Body Image & Eating Disorder Therapy

 Therapy for Eating Disorders, Body Image, and Complex Trauma

-in Tampa, Florida, and 41 other states.
+in Orlando, Florida, and 41 other states.

-Bloom Psychological Services is based in Tampa and Orlando, Florida and offers virtual therapy sessions for clients across Florida, New Jersey, and many other states.
+Bloom Psychological Services is based in Orlando, Florida and offers virtual therapy sessions for clients across Florida, New Jersey, and many other states.
 Dr. Kait Rosiere is a PSYPACT-certified provider, which allows her to work with private-pay clients in the following locations:

 Alabama, Arizona, Arkansas, Colorado, Delaware, Georgia, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington D.C., West Virginia, Wisconsin, and Wyoming.